LLNL/blt/docs/unit_testing.rst

 are working, for example.

 .. note:: TODO: Describe option to select tests with regular expressions (``-R xx``)
-.. note:: TODO: Describe option to run in paralle
+.. note:: TODO: Describe option to run in parallel
 .. note:: TODO: Describe option to show output (``-VV``)